sartios/gatsby-blog-example/content/posts/02-03-2018-react-build-modern-apps/index.md

 ## Conclusion

-In this series we are going to explore how to create a real world React application.
-A github repository is available with application's code.
-In the end of the tutorial you will be able to build a real world application.
+In this series, we are going to explore how to create a real-world React application.
+A GitHub repository is available with application's code.
+At the end of the tutorial, you will be able to build a real-world application.

 <div class="post-btns-container">
 <a class="btn-flatmaterial" href="/s">